Street Hockey vs. Ice Hockey Sticks

 Ice Hockey Stick Details

-While many old ice hockey sticks can be used for street hockey, the opposite is not true.
-An ABS blade on a street hockey stick would not work for ice hockey because of the weight of the puck and the speed at which a puck moves on the ice.
-And ABS blades won’t stand up to the abuse they must take in ice hockey.
+While many old ice hockey sticks can be used for street hockey, the reverse is not true.
+An ABS blade on a street hockey stick would not work for ice hockey because of the weight of the puck and the speed at which it moves on the ice.
 So if you’re just stepping on the ice one time for fun and don’t want to buy a new stick, sure, use your street hockey stick.
-But there really is no comparison between street hockey and ice hockey sticks when it comes to the quality of materials.
+But for more frequent play on the ice, you’ll want an ice hockey stick.
+There really is no comparison between street hockey and ice hockey sticks when it comes to performance, durability, and the quality of materials.